[E]very individual and every organ of society [should] strive by teaching and education to promote respect for these rights and freedom.

 The Human Rights Game©

-Human Rights Educators USA has partnered with the Brainery to bring you an entertaining and highly engaging educational board game called The Human Rights Game©.
+Human Rights Educators USA has partnered with the Brainary to bring you an entertaining and highly engaging educational board game called The Human Rights Game©.
 Built around the foundation of the 30 Articles of the UDHR, and the three pillars of the United Nations Freedom, Equity, and Dignity, The Human Rights Game aims to make a positive difference by teaching children and teens about their rights, freedoms, and responsibilities.